apache/dolphinscheduler/docs/docs/en/contribute/join/become-a-committer.md

 As a committer, you could
 1. Review and merge the pull request to the master branch in the Apache repo.
 A pull request often contains multiple commits.
 Those commits **must be squashed and merged** into a single commit **with explanatory comments**.
 It is recommended for new committers to request recheck of the pull request from senior committers.
 2. Create and push codes to the new branch in the Apache repo.
-3. Follow the [release process](../How-to-release.md) to prepare a new release.
-Remember to confirm with the committer team that it is the right time to create the release.
+3. Prepare a new release.
+Remember to confirm with the committer team before you prepare, because that it is the right time to create the release.

 The PMC hopes that the new committer will take part in the release process as well as release voting, even though their vote will be regarded as `+1 no binding`.
 Being familiar with the release process is key to being promoted to the role of PMC member.